aebkea/rossprogram-website/src/pages/alumni/contribute.md

 ### Online

-Credit card contributions can be made online.
+Credit card contributions can be made online through the following buttons.

 {% payment-buttons columns="3" %}